ToolJet/ToolJet/docs/docs/user-authentication/sso/saml.md

 4. Once configured, click **Save Changes**.

+### Logging in with SAML

-5. Now, go to the **[General Settings](/docs/user-authentication/general-settings)** and copy the **Login URL** provided.
+1. Go to the **[General Settings](/docs/user-authentication/general-settings)** and copy the **Login URL** provided.
 Furthermore, you have the flexibility to choose whether to turn on 'Enable Signups,' allowing users to signup without an invite.
 Through SSO authentication, we check if the user already exists; if so, they can sign in seamlessly.
 Otherwise, an error will be displayed.
 Conversely, with this option disabled, only invited users can log in, provided SSO authentication is successful.

   <div style={{textAlign: 'center'}}>